-Official transcripts through mail submission, must include an original signature of the school official(s) and be sealed in an unopened envelope.
+Official transcripts submitted by mail must include an original signature of the school official(s) and be sealed in an unopened envelope.
 Transcripts should be mailed to:

 Woodbury University Office of Admissions 7500 N. Glenoaks Blvd.
 Burbank, CA 91504-7846